 F.A.S.I (Federazione Arrampicata Sportiva Italiana) in collaboration with the NGO ACRA.
-The work of F.A.S.I is included in an ACRA project: “Pro poor tourism strategies in Burkina Faso, Ecuador and Tanzania” financed by the European Union.
+The work of F.A.S.I is included in an ACRA project: “Tourism strategies for fighting poverty in Burkina Faso, Ecuador and Tanzania” financed by the European Union.

 One of the most important social purpose of the IFSC is to create Climbing Federations in Africa.
 From 31st October 2010 to 12th November 2011, Clara Maria Cristaudo (Delegation leader of F.A.S.I ) and the Technical Expert, Giorgio Ferretti, were in the region of Diapaga (South-East of Burkina Faso between the two most important national parks) in order to:

-- study and equipe a natural climbing center,
+- study and equip a natural climbing center,

-- study a place for a climbing wall,
+- locate a place for a climbing wall,

 - organize a climbing stage for the local people.

-The mission reached the goal and on June and July 2011 Pascal Ouoba Souglimpo was invited in Italy by the F.A.S.I for:
+The mission reached the goal and on June and July 2011 Pascal Ouoba Souglimpo was invited to Italy by the F.A.S.I for: